New Zealand is the land of campervans.

 But we did find a few spots for camping in New Zealand that hit all the criteria.

-Prices mentioned are in New Zealand dollars.
-Be aware that many DOC campsites now need to be pre-booked.
-While prices have increased over the last few years, DOC now also offer a campsite pass.
-It’s fantastic value if you’re planning on staying in DOC camping areas for more than 5-6 days.
+While prices have increased over the last few years, DOC now also offer a campsite pass for either 30 nights or a year.
+It’s fantastic value if you’re planning on staying in DOC camping areas for anything longer than 5-6 days.

 1. RAKAIA GORGE CAMPING GROUND | CANTERBURY

-In fact, we enjoy staying here so much that we’ve returned on subsequent trips.
+We enjoyed staying here so much that we’ve returned on subsequent trips.

 It’s grassy with individual bays and an open area overlooking the stunning glacial Rakaia River.
 The toilets and bathroom facilities are always very clean, and outside the main season and long weekends, the campground tends to be fairly quiet.